Fabric Initialization and Switch Discovery

 Click OK.

 The decommission process takes from 2 to 8 hours, depending on the switch and SSD type.
 The process securely erases the switch and removes the switch configuration from the Cisco Application Policy Infrastructure Controller (APIC).
-The secure erase process does not remove the NX-OS image from the bootflash.
+However, the secure erase process does not remove the NX-OS image from the bootflash.
 The switch cannot join the fabric until you manually re-register the switch.

 The switch reboots after the secure erase operation completes.
 To connect to the switch, you must use the terminal console because the IP address is not reachable.

-Securely Erasing User Data from a Module of a Cisco Nexus 9000 Modular Switch Line Card Using the GUI
+Securely Erase user data from a module of a Cisco Nexus 9000 modular switch line card using the GUI

 Procedure